syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 **Label position customization**

-The [`labelOffset`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/labelOffset.html) property allows the adjust the distance between the tick end and the labels. [‘offsetUnit`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/offsetUnit.html) property of axis allows to specify the label offset either in factor or logical pixel.
+The [`labelOffset`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/labelOffset.html) property allows the adjust the distance between the tick end and the labels.
+The [‘offsetUnit`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/offsetUnit.html) property of axis allows to specify the label offset either in factor or logical pixels.
 By default, the value of the label offset is 15.

 {% highlight dart %}